-World Class biochemistry research faculties set in the historical context of Oxford University Science area.
+We were appointed to design a world class biochemistry research facility set in the historical context of University of Oxford's Science area.

 This building has become recognised as a new model for university research buildings.
 It reverses the accepted layout that collects the laboratories in the dark centre of the building and instead puts the laboratories on the outside where they have contact with the outside world and are highly visible to the wider university community.